AbstractClassroom-Java/class-builder-example/README.md

-# DriverRecord with Builder Pattern
+# Record Class with Builder Pattern

 This repository contains the `DriverRecord` Java record class, which demonstrates how to use the **Builder Pattern** to create immutable objects with complex configurations.
 The `Builder` subclass allows step-by-step construction of a `DriverRecord` while maintaining immutability and encapsulation.